Truffle Polenta Fries

 4

-The crispy outside, and creamy inside of these vegan polenta fries make them so incredibly satisfying, and the perfect vegan comfort food.
-The perfect twist to a traditional fry, coated in a truffle parmesan butter and aioli for dipping.
+The crispy outside and creamy inside of these truffle polenta fries make them so incredibly satisfying, and the perfect vegan comfort food.
+The perfect twist to a traditional fry, coated in truffle parmesan butter and aioli for dipping.

 Bowl of vegan polenta fries with a side of aioli.